 Nick’s practice focuses primarily on environmental matters, including matters arising under the Comprehensive Environmental Response, Compensatory and Liability Act (CERCLA) and Washington’s Model Toxics Control Act (MTCA).
-He also has extensive civil litigation experience.
+He also represents Indian Tribes in matters involving environmental and natural resource issues and has extensive civil litigation experience.

 Nick is additionally experienced in representing clients in regulatory actions brought by the State.
 He has also helped clients successfully navigate state regulatory and federal grand jury investigations.